Copyright © 2016

 "Senor Kapitan, perhaps I can be of some help?"
 Carmelo said with a gleam in his eye.
 Thomas saw the look on his friends face and glanced at Scully both lifted their eyes to the cabin roof in silent prayer before settling back in their chairs and staying as quiet as they could.
 Carmelo was in one of his story moods.

-"By all means Mister Sharpe, we would be most interested."
+"By all means Mister Grey, we would be most interested."

 "Thank you Kapitan."
 Both Thomas and Scully noticed that Carmelo had broadened his Spanish accent so the others had to lean slightly forward to listen to him more clearly.
 It was an old trick that Carmelo had made use of before.